o-oconnell/mp4grep/README.md

 `source install.sh`

-This script adds mp4grep to your path and sets three environment variables:
+This script adds mp4grep to your path and sets some environment variables.

-MP4GREP_CACHE: transcription cache.

-MP4GREP_CONVERTED: converted audio files - Vosk requires single-channel, 16 KHz sampling rate audio input.

-MP4GREP_MODEL: transcription model directory.

 5. Use mp4grep to search! `mp4grep "the birch canoe" harvard_sentences.mp4`

 ### Pull requests
 Pull requests are welcome.
-Please open a pull request if you have a bug or code smell to fix.
+Please open a pull request if you have a bug to fix or a cool idea.